binary-tools

 packing and unpacking functions can work with format strings made of many types (like 'hlhlhddd' or 'hlhlhtx4h').

-Reading with read() or readTo() read one or many values of a single type from a byte buffer and return the values in an array (in the case of read()), or write the values directly to a TypedArray or Array (in the case of writeTo()).
+Reading with read() or readTo() read zero or many values of a single type from a byte buffer and return the values in an array (in the case of read()), or write the values directly to a TypedArray or Array (in the case of writeTo()).

 reading and writing functions only work with a single type at a time (like 'h' or '>f').
 Any other type present in the format string after the first one will be ignored ('>Hhh' will be handled as '>H', for example).
 Byte order operators work the same they do in the packing/unpacking functions.